tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <img src="{{ site.url }}/img/pitl07/collision-detection-collectable-item.png" />
 </figure>

-The collision test will be handled using a single `if` statement and we will build-up the conditions one piece at a time.
+The collision test will be handled using a single `if` statement and we will build-up the conditional expression one piece at a time.
 The snake's trail will not trigger any collisions, just the solid white square at its 'head'.
 Add a new `if` statement to the `draw()` function:

 {% highlight py %}
     ...